About This Course

-Entry Requirements: To apply for this course you need to have a 2:2 (Hons) degree or higher in arts, social science, architecture, engineering, science, commerce, or law (or equivalent) [see detailed entry requirements]
+To apply for this course you need to have a 2H2 (Hons) degree or higher in arts, social science, architecture, engineering, science, commerce, or law (or equivalent) See Requirements for full details.

 The Master’s Degree in Planning and Sustainable Development (MPlan) is an internationally-recognised, professionally-accredited master’s course in spatial planning and development for cities, regions, towns, rural areas, and neighbourhoods.